 Details of this Councils process with regard to creation, approval and monitoring of schemes are included within section 7 of the financial procedure rules.

-There is a requirement that the strategy is approved by Council.
-3.3

-3.4 This report should be read in conjunction with the Capital Programme and the Treasury Management report.
+- 3.3 There is a requirement that the strategy is approved by Council. - 3.4 This report should be read in conjunction with the Treasury Management report.